Eye and Vision Tests for Children and Teens

 The American Academy of Pediatrics (AAP) and the American Academy of Ophthalmologists (AAO) recommend that all children have an eye exam during the newborn period and again at all routine well-child visits.1

-The U.S. Preventive Screening Task Force (USPSTF) recommends screening (tests) to detect lazy eye (amblyopia), misaligned eyes (strabismus), and defects in visual acuity in children between the ages of 3 and 5 years.2
+The U.S. Preventive Services Task Force (USPSTF) recommends screening (tests) to detect lazy eye (amblyopia), misaligned eyes (strabismus), and defects in visual acuity in children between the ages of 3 and 5 years.2

 The AAP recommends that vision screening start around age 3 and occur each year at ages 4, 5, and 6.
 After that, screening should occur at ages 8, 10, 12, 15, and 18.3

 The AAO recommends that vision screening start around age 3 and occur each year at ages 4 and 5.
-After age 5, the AAO recommends screening every other year.4
+After age 5, the AAO recommends screening every 1 to 2 years.4

 Children who have refractive errors or have a disease that affects the eyes